How to get a lower car payment: 4 ways

 The bottom line

 Because cars should take up less than 25 percent of your overall budget, it’s crucial to keep your monthly payment low.
-If you took out a loan at a high interest rate, refinancing or renegotiating are two of the best solutions.
+Refinancing or renegotiating are two of the best solutions if you took out a loan at a high interest rate.
 But switching to a more modest vehicle is also a solid option that can put more money in your pocket each month.

-If you’re on the hunt for a new or used car, carefully consider the overall cost and build up your down payment before you shop.
-You’ll pay less interest and start off with a low monthly payment.
+If you’re on the hunt for a new or used car, consider the overall cost and save up your down payment before shopping.
+You’ll pay less interest and start with a low monthly payment.